 Facebook Fabric Destash Groups

-Another way to find great deals on all kinds of fabric are Facebook Fabric Destash Groups.
+Another way to find great deals on all kinds of amazing fabric is through Facebook Fabric Destash Groups.

 These are groups dedicated to buying and selling fabric from person to person.